Naked Among Wolves (1963 film): Analysis

 Martina Thiele remarked that "Naked Among Wolves is not a holocaust film in the strict sense, but rather a 'testimony of anti-Fascism'."
 The picture emphasized the international solidarity of the communists, and the racial classifications in the concentration camp were largely overlooked.
 Daniela Berghahn wrote that, as official East German discourse about the wartime persecution of Jews was subject to a Marxist interpretation of history, the topic was marginalized; in addition, the politics of the Cold War and the Arab-Israeli Conflict made the theme highly sensitive.
 Berghahn commented that the child was not in the center of the plot, but served as an "infantile victim" who had to be protected by the "communist heroes...
 Beyer's film reaffirms the official GDR conception of the Holocaust."
 Thiele also noted that the word 'Jew' is barely mentioned in the film or in the novel, mostly as part of antisemitic slurs used by the antagonists.
 Bill Niven concluded: "It is not Jews who are seen to suffer, but Germans - for a Jew.
 Resistance and victimhood reside with Pippig, Höfel and Krämer."

 Naked Among Wolves was centered on the inner conflicts of individual persons, unlike earlier films from the 1950s about the history of the wartime resistance.
 Thomas Heimann remarked that "Beginning from 1960...
 A new generation of directors, Beyer among them, sought to redress the past in a manner somewhat less conforming to the official view of history...
 The emphasis was laid on the individual stories...
 Of the anti-Fascists."

 Paul Cooke and Marc Silberman wrote that Naked Among Wolves, like all DEFA's works, "was closely aligned to the state's official historiography and reflected changes in the Party's agenda...
 A canonical text."; Anke Pinkert commented that "with a younger postwar audience in mind...
 The films of the early 1960s...
 Including Naked Among Wolves...
 Aimed at a more realist approach to history".
-Thiele pointed out that the one of the important aspects of the plot was that André Höfel's decision to save the child was done in contradiction to party resolutions: "Marcel Reich-Ranicki's explanation to the success of the novel can be also used in regards to the film - in a country in which one of the most popular songs was called The Party is Always Right, people were thankful for a story hinged upon the disobedience of a comrade."
+Thiele pointed out that one of the important aspects of the plot was that André Höfel's decision to save the child was done in contradiction to party resolutions: "Marcel Reich-Ranicki's explanation to the success of the novel can be also used in regards to the film - in a country in which one of the most popular songs was called The Party is Always Right, people were thankful for a story hinged upon the disobedience of a comrade."